 Oracle Database Software

-Used by: data analysts, database administrators, application support analysts, oracle developers, software developers.
+Used by: data analysts, database administrators, application support analysts, oracle developers, and software developers.

 Research from IBM shows that we create approximately 2.5 quintillion bytes of data every day, much of which is gobbled up by companies that are keen to gain insights into their business and their customers.
 Storing and organising this data in databases allows companies to manage, retrieve and analyse it effectively.
 Database software also protects the information in databases, ensuring that it’s consistent and accurate.